 In early 2018, after negotiations on arm's length basis, we entered into a Supplemental Agreement to the Commercial Pricing Agreement with each of the China Mobile Company, China Unicom Corporation and China Telecom to amend certain pricing terms of the previous Commercial Pricing Agreements.
 The key amendments are the reduction of cost margin and increase of co-location discount rates for tower business.
 The Supplemental Agreements to the Commercial Pricing Agreements have a term of five years and expire on December 31, 2022.
-Should the above pricing term changes were made for the whole year of 2017, with other terms remaining unchanged, the operating revenue of our tower business would have decreased from RMB67,085 million to RMB62,986 million for the year ended December 31, 2017.
+Should the above pricing term changes went effective on January 1, 2017, with other terms remaining unchanged, the operating revenue of our tower business would have decreased from RMB67,085 million to RMB62,986 million for the year ended December 31, 2017.
 See Note 6 of "Appendix I - Accountant's Report."